 The content writing bit needs to include the mastering of killer headlines, republish older blog articles and reimagining old bits of content into different formats.
 An editorial tone is perfect for a company blog.

-4. Social media managing
+4. Manages Social Media

 A good content marketer will need to understand the pulse of social media.
 Every social media platform will need a different social media plan to tap on to its benefits.
 Generally, Facebook is used most to engage with an audience through surveys or discussions.
 Twitter works well for the promotion of new content.
 Pinterest is a good image sharing platform for infographics or creatives.
 So, understanding where your target audience spends their time most is important.